stonerl/nova-prettier-extension/prettier.novaextension/HELP.md

 ### Custom Prettier Forks

 Prettier⁺ supports using forked versions of Prettier as long as they export a compatible API (e.g. `format`, `resolveConfig`, `getFileInfo`).

 > ⚠️ Use at your own risk — compatibility with nonstandard Prettier builds may vary.

 ### Prettier-Eslint (Not Supported)

-       Prettier⁺ does not support `prettier-eslint` or similar wrappers.
+Prettier⁺ **does not support** `prettier-eslint` or similar wrappers.

 If you rely on ESLint formatting rules, configure ESLint separately and run it using a dedicated formatter (e.g., via a Nova ESLint extension or your CI setup).

-       Prettier⁺ focuses solely on Prettier and its plugin ecosystem.
+> ⚠️ Prettier⁺ focuses solely on Prettier and its plugin ecosystem.